nextcloud/documentation/developer_manual/app/publishing.rst

 Getting an app approved
 -----------------------
 If you want your app to be approved, make sure you fulfill all the requirements and then create an issue in the `app approval github repository <https://github.com/owncloud/app-approval>`_ using `this template <https://github.com/owncloud/app-approval/blob/master/README.md>`_.
-A team of ownCloud contributors will review your application.
+A team of Nextcloud contributors will review your application.
 Updates to an app require re-review but, of course, an initial review takes more effort and time than the checking of an update.

 You are encouraged to help review other contributors' apps as well!
 Every app requires at least two independent reviews so your review of at least 2 (more is better!) other apps will ensure the process continues smoothly.
-Thank you for participating in this process and being a great ownCloud Community member!
+Thank you for participating in this process and being a great Nextcloud Community member!

 Using the code checker
 ^^^^^^^^^^^^^^^^^^^^^^